SYNOPSIS

 This command adds command line flags to your program.
 Not however that every argument must have a flag.
 However not every flag has an argument.

-The result of parsing the command line will be a number of variables in the ::UB_FLAGS namespace.
-These can then be used by your program.
+Parsing the command line will create a number of variables in the $::UB_FLAGS namespace.
+Your program can then use these variables.

 ARGUMENTS